tutuf/tutuf.github.io/index.md

 # tutuf way

-We actively listen to our clients to fully understand their needs, then  quicly prototype to make sure we got it right before we start implementation.
-We continously deploy when we have somwthing ready to get client’s feedback and refine the software based on it.
-We minimize risk by working in small iterations.
+We actively listen to our clients to fully understand their needs, then  quicly prototype to ensure it's the right thing to do before we start implementation.
+When we have something ready we deploy it in a testing environment to get client’s feedback and refine the product.
+We minimize risk by working step by step in small iterations.
 We keep the cost of change low and product quality high by maintaining extensive test coverage.
+We build products that can communicate and exchange data with other software.

 # tutuf tech stack

 We build with [Ruby on Rails](https://rubyonrails.org/) and [PostgreSQL](https://postgresql.org/).
-We have experience in event-driven architecture, distributed systems, API design, and service integration.

 We maintain several open source [Ruby gems](https://github.com/tutuf/).

 # Need help with a web application?

 Our combined experience with Ruby on Rails is half a century.
 We can help you at any stage of your oroject: paper prototyping, proof of concept,  minimum viable product, scaling, adding and removing features, upgrading Rails and gems, optimizing database, or maintaining legacy code.
 Contact us at [help@tutuf.com](mailto:help@tutuf.com).